yfynqygs.com Listed by lockbit5 Ransomware Group

 http://wx.yfynqygs.com/ Yunan County Qingyuan Water Supply Co., Ltd., located in Yunfu City, Guangd...

-On February 18, 2026, the LockBit ransomware group added yfynqygs.com to its leak site, confirming that it had exfiltrated internal files from Yunan County Qingyuan Water Supply Co., Ltd. in Yunfu City, Guangdong province, China.
+On February 18, 2026, the LockBit ransomware group added yfynqygs.com to its leak site, claiming that it had exfiltrated internal files from Yunan County Qingyuan Water Supply Co., Ltd. in Yunfu City, Guangdong province, China.

 Public reporting indicates the company, which supplies drinking water to residents in the region, suffered a ransomware intrusion.
 The attackers posted a notice on the LockBit leak site stating they had obtained internal documents.
 No specific volume of records or list of exposed data types has been publicly detailed beyond the general description of internal files.
 The victim count among employees, contractors, or local residents whose personal information may have been inside those files remains unknown.
 The leak site entry itself serves as the primary public evidence of the breach.